 Look for a master document with links for talks

 At the end of many conferences, the conference hosts will send out a master document to attendees that contains speaker information and links to talks if available.
-This document is also posted on social media most of the time.
-I have referred to these documents many time when writing posts as well as reading more about sessions that I had to miss, and have found that this is invaluable information.
+These documents are often shared on social media as well and are super helpful for students or others who want to share what they have learned at a conference.

 Don’t be afraid to reach out to companies